waldur/waldur-docs/docs/user-guide/call-managing-organization/call-manager-workflow.md

   conflict with the proposal before they can **submit** their review; it does not block them from opening or drafting it (see [Conflict of interest](#conflict-of-interest)).
-- **Applicant visible** — applicants see the step's details, not just its status.
+- **Applicant visible** — applicants see this step by name on their progress tracker.
+  Off by default; an invisible step shows to them only as "In review" while it runs.

 ### Required vs advisory checklists